Writing a blog post can be a daunting task if you haven’t worked with WordPress before.

 For me, I write all of my content within WordPress, this way I can type directly into the Edit box, then click on the ‘Preview‘ button to see how it looks on the Internet with all the formatting, etc., without it actually being live for the public to read.

-Instructions if you use Google Docs or Word: When you transfer the information, do so in the ‘Text‘ tab which is next to the Visual tab (screenshot below).
-Then when it’s pasted in your Edit box, switch it back to the ‘Visual‘ tab and format your information with your Headers, Bolding, Bullet points, etc.
+Once it’s pasted into your Edit box, switch it back to the ‘Visual‘ tab and format your information with your Headers, Bolding, Bullet points, etc.

 This is one of the main reasons I use the WordPress Edit box to write all my content, so I don’t have to format twice.